Talent management, a key strategy for manufacturers

 This third reason is closely linked to the previous one.
 Motivation and loyalty are not just a question of the pay slip.
 Employees who feel valued and are offered career development are less likely to leave the company than those who do not.

-In 2022, talent management is therefore essential for industrial companies that want to remain competitive.
-But how to implement it?
+In 2022, talent management is essential for industrial companies that want to remain competitive.
+But how do you implement it?

 Implementing a talent management strategy doesn't happen overnight.
 Let's take a look at what you need to pay attention to.